karishmachauhan/Introduction-to-Hashtables/README.md

 # Introduction-to-Hashtables
-Basic introduction and implementation of Hashtables

-Hash tables are data structures that efficently implements sets and dictionaries in python.
+Hash tables are data structures that efficiently implement sets and dictionaries in python.
 It is generally used for searching a particular element in millions of files or large datasets.
-It consists of a hash function which basically converts any value (list, sets, integer etc.) to a numeric value.
-This numeric value in hash table signifies a particular bucket where those elements in datasets are inserted that satisfy the hash function.
+It consists of a hash function that converts any value (list, sets, integer, etc.) to a numeric value.
+This numeric value is the index of a hash table where the corresponding values are stored.

 # Analogy
 Let's take an example of a library.
 A hash table bucket is like a rack in a library.
 Let's consider each shelf of the rack has books arranged in alphabetical order from top to bottom.
 The top shelf has all the books starting from A, and then the next shelf has all the books starting from B and so on.
 Now, if we want to look for a book titled 'Apple,' we will first locate where A is, and then we will linearly start looking at the names of each book on that shelf until we find the book with the name Apple. <br>